Skip to Content

 By the time we finished at the Trevi Fountain with our kids it was around 9am, so we stopped by the nearby Spanish Steps again.
 This time the Spanish Steps were much less busy and we had a chance to actually enjoy it.

-If you arrive early, the Spanish Steps can be a fun thing to do in Rome with kids
+The Family Can Travel kids enjoy playing on the Spanish Steps - a fun thing to do in Rome with kids.

-When they are not crowded, the Spanish Steps are a great thing to do with kids in Rome.
+When they are not crowded, the Spanish Steps are a great thing to do in Rome with kids.
 The kids had a lot of fun climbing the Spanish Steps themselves and interacting with the always-friendly Italians along the way.

-Visiting the Spanish Steps in Rome with children is much better in the early morning
+Celine Brewer, of the Family Can Travel blog, climbs the Spanish Steps in Rome with her children in the early morning.

 Villa Borghese Gardens